citizenfx/natives/HUD/SetBlipDisplay.md

 ```

 ```
-displayId = 8 : shows on radar
-displayId:
-3 = Shows on Main map but not Radar (not selectable on map)
+displayId = 2 : Shows on Main map and Radar, selectable displayId = 3 : Shows on Main map but not Radar (not selectable on map)
-displayId = 2 (Shows on Main map + Radar + selectable)
+displayId = 5 : Shows on Radar but not Main map displayId = 8 : shows on Main map and Radar, not selectable

 ```

 ## Parameters